 - The concept is that you’re utilizing I-statements to reflect back what you’re seeing on the screen.

 It’s critical to understand why your child isn’t reacting to you RIGHT NOW…

 As a defence mechanism, their brains are in shut down mode and are either in the fight, flight, or freeze mode.

 Know that your children’s emotional and sensory systems are overloaded and dysregulated when you’re shouting, when they’re acting like the Hulk, or when they’re being overly goofy and trying to settle down.
 They can no longer receive or accept input or absorb information in the same way they used to.

 There Is A Deeper Need

-I’ve mentioned it before, but the behaviour you’re witnessing is as follows:
+I’ve mentioned it before, but the behavior you’re witnessing is as follows:

-The copying, the ignoring, the backtalk, the interrupting, and so on are all examples of repetitious behaviour.
+The copying, the ignoring, the backtalk, the interrupting, and so on are all examples of repetitious behavior.

 All of these actions are only the tip of the iceberg; they aren’t the real problem.